 A beautiful soothing colour for the cabinets teamed with a gorgeous farmhouse sink.

-A beautiful wooden bench top and pure white cabinetry in a light-filled space.
+A lovely wooden bench top and pure white cabinetry in a light-filled space.

 A girl can dream, right?
 Stay tuned for my next blog post where I'll be showing you our developing plan for our laundry room that's sloooooowly starting to come together.
 Don't forget to grab your copy of the project planner on the button below!